chris-zen/phd-thesis/README.md

 I started this project and was the main contributor until the version 1.5.x.
 Afterwards other members of the group continued adding new cool features and fixing bugs until now (2015) where the development still continues.

-This project can be directly accessed from the public repository [here](https://github.com/gitools/gitools)
+The source code can be accessed from the public repository [here](https://github.com/gitools/gitools)

 ## Papers